Movies: Escape or Compass?

 When Movies Were More Than Just Movies

-Movies weren’t something I merely watched; they were worlds I dove into, heart first.
+Movies weren’t something I merely watched; I lost myself in their sanctuary.
 You did too, admit it.

-We were a generation raised on movie nostalgia and cinematic storytelling; despite our cynical adult shells, that old magic still breaks through sometimes.
+We were a generation raised on movie nostalgia and cinematic storytelling; despite our cynical adult shells, that magic still gets me sometimes.

-Case in point: Recently, I openly sobbed watching Me Before You (which I had avoided because I had seen enough TikToks to know how gut-wrenching it was) while my family stared at me, bewildered.
+Case in point: Recently, I openly sobbed watching Me Before You (which I had avoided because I had seen enough TikToks to know better) while my family stared at me, bewildered.

-But that full-body, heart-grabbing, “I’m not okay for the rest of the day” kind of immersion has…faded.
+But overall, that full-body, heart-wrenching, “I’m not okay for the rest of the day” kind of immersion has…faded.
 So naturally, I’m asking: What changed?

 Me?
 Hollywood?

 My cinematic education was eclectic, to say the least.
-I enthusiastically sang show tunes way before I understood what they meant, or worse, knew them and sang them anyway.
+I enthusiastically sang show tunes way before I was old enough to be singing them so...enthusiastically.

 Like, I knew all the words to Dance: Ten, Looks: Three before I even had boobs.
 I honestly thought When You're Good to Mama was about helping with the chores.
 And let's just say Two Ladies raised more questions than answers.